 Factoring in growth of the install base, processing of UDP data alone would require approximately 120Mpps capacity but with the additional overhead of the JSON wrapper with HTTP/TCP header, approximately 600Mpbs is required.

+Note that the solution has been scaled with small amount of headroom.
+Where additional capacity is required, the service will autoscale based on demand.

 The Traffic Management Gateway architecture will utilise Azure cloud native services at egress and ingress like:

 Event Hub which is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second and allows data transformation and storage by using real time analytics.
 The event hub is a Platform as a Service (PaaS) service and has auto inflate feature which allows to automatically scale the number of throughput units to meet the usage needs.
 For e.g. a single throughput unit has the following capacity (at the time of writing):